RimuTec/faker/README.md

 - Type()

 ## Date
-This class supports all 51 built-in and custom locales.
 - Backward(int days = 365)
 - Between(DateTime minDate, DateTime maxDate)
 - BetweenExcept(DateTime from, DateTime to, DateTime excepted)